 Benefits information

-This information can help you find some of the benefits you may be entitled to depending on your circumstances, calculate your own benefit, deal with benefit problems and avoid getting into benefit trouble.
+This information can help you find some of the benefits you may be entitled to depending on your circumstances, calculate your own benefits, deal with benefit problems and avoid getting into benefit trouble.

-What benefits can I receive in these situations?
+What benefits can I receive in the following situations?

 Bereaved